frida/frida-website/_docs/javascript-api.md

     the export named `exp` in `module`.
 If the module isn't known you may pass `null` instead of its name, but this can be a costly search and should be avoided.

+## ModuleMap

++   `new ModuleMap([filter])`: create a new module map optimized for determining which module a given memory address belongs to, if any.
+Takes a snapshot of the currently loaded modules when created, which may be refreshed by calling `update()`.
+The `filter` argument is optional and allows you to pass a function used for filtering the list of modules.
+This is useful if you e.g. only care about modules owned by the application itself, and allows you to quickly check if an address belongs to one of its modules.
+The `filter` function is passed an object just like in `Process.enumerateModules()`, and must return `true` for each module that should be kept in the map.
+    It is called for each loaded module every time the map is updated.

+-   `has(address)`: check if `address` belongs to any of the contained modules, and returns the result as a boolean

+-   `find(address)`, `get(address)`: return an object with details about the module that `address` belongs to.
+In the event that no such module could be found, `find()` returns `null` whilst `get()` throws an exception.
+    See `Process.enumerateModules()` for details about which fields are included.

+-   `findName(address)`,
+    `getName(address)`,
+    `findPath(address)`,
+    `getPath(address)`:
+    just like `find()` and `get()`, but only returns the `name` or `path` field, which means less overhead when you don't need the other details.

+-   `update()`: update the map.
+You should call this after a module has been loaded or unloaded to avoid operating on stale data.

 ## Memory